Offering hope for young men struggling with behavioral, mental and emotional health.

 “I felt a push to work with juvenile delinquent boys when I was a freshman in college.
 The same year I had my first child was the same year Rawhide started the outpatient program, so it was a great transition!
 I love connecting with people and feel passionate about showing the love of Christ to those who are hurting and helping them carry their burdens, connecting them to positive resources, speaking truth, and teaching and encouraging them in my counseling sessions.”

-Angie joined Rawhide in December 2014 as a therapist.
+Samantha joined Rawhide in June 2021 as a therapist.

 Becca joined Rawhide in September 2017 as an outpatient therapist.